 |

 We see many boys wearing tunics in early- and mid-19th century.
-Our information is fairly limited.
-It looks to us that they were mostly worn by relatively affluent boys in towns and cities.
-Tunics styled somewhat differently were also widely worn in America in the late 19th and early 20th century.
-We are not sure yet if there were social class conventions.
-Our general assessment is that they were worn by a wide cross section of American boys, but probably more commonly middle- and upper-class boys.
+Our information on this early period is fairly limited.
+It looks to us, however, that tunics at this time were mostly worn by relatively affluent boys in towns and cities.
+Tunics styled somewhat differently were more also widely worn in America in the late-19th and early-20th century.
+This was especially true after the turn-of-the 20th century.
+We are not sure yet about the social class conventions.
+Our general assessment is that they were worn by a much wider wide cross section of American boys, but probably more commonly middle- and upper-class boys.
 This seems to be situation based on the portraits we have found.
 Of course it is difficult to know much about the family from unidntified portraits.
-The well grommed children and the background of snapshots suggest to us that tunics were mich more for children from affluent families.
-The shoes or sandals the boys are wearing are also an indicator.
+Only rarely is detailed information available on the families involved.
+It is possible, however, to make assessments about social class based on the quality of the studio and the way the boys are dressed.
+The well grommed children and the background of snapshots suggest to us that tunics were much more for children from affluent families.
+There is no doubt that the emaculately dressed and groomed boy here came from an affluent family (figure 1).
+The shoes or sandals the boys are often wearing are also an indicator.
 Sandals and strap shoes were also more common with affluent families.
+For the first time, however, after the turn-of-the 20th century we see boys from more modest families commonly wearing tunic suits.
+The fact that it was an expensive outfit was probably a factor.
+Very few families, including working-class families, could not afford a tunic suit.

 Navigate the Boys' Historical Clothing Web Site: